elasticio/api-docs/source/includes/_flows.md

 }
 ```

-This resource allows you to retrieve flows.
+This resource allows you to retrieve Flows.

 ### HTTP Request